Loh I-cheng

 Gene Loh or Loh I-cheng (陸以正 (Lù Yǐzhèng), 1924 – 26 February 2016) was a diplomat of the Republic of China in Taiwan.

+Early life and education

+Loh was born in 1924 in Nanchang, Jiangxi.
+His family settled in Taicang, Jiangsu.
+During the Second Sino-Japanese War, he served in Yunnan as a translator for American soldiers.
+After the war, he entered National Chengchi University (then located in Nanjing).
+Following his graduation, he went on to Columbia University for an M.A. in journalism.

 Career

 Loh served the United States as an interpreter and interrogator during the Korean War, and was awarded a Medal of Freedom in 1954 by Dwight D. Eisenhower.
 In 1970, Loh began working in the Chinese Information Service in New York City.
 His service there came to an abrupt end in February 1979 during the Carter administration: he was expelled right before Deng Xiaoping's official visit.

 In May 1984, while serving as ROC ambassador to Guatemala, Loh went to Belize and met with William Quinto and George Cadle Price to discuss the possibility of establishing relations between the ROC and Belize, but Guatemalan leader Rodolfo Lobos Zamora objected, and after Manuel Esquivel of the Belizean opposition United Democratic Party took power in the election late that year, the plans were put aside.

 In 1990, Loh was appointed ambassador to South Africa.
 By 1996 he had become the dean of the diplomatic corps there.
 Later that year, Nelson Mandela announced that his government would establish relations with Beijing in 1997; a visit by Foreign Minister John Chiang to meet with Alfred Baphethuxolo Nzo and attempt to salvage the situation produced no results, and so Loh was recalled on 6 December 1996.
 Loh spent four more years as Taipei's ambassador-at-large before retiring in 2001.